GeorgeSeif/Data-Science-Python/README.md

 - **explore_wine_data.py:** Exploratory data analysis of the wine dataset from sklearn using visualisations.
 Includes data analysis using histogram, scatterplot, bee swarm plot, and cumulative distribution function.
 - **statistics_iris.py:** Compute various statistics of the iris dataset features such as histogram, min, max, median, mean, and variance.
 - **covariance_boston.py:** Compute the covariance matrix of the Boston Housing dataset.
 These matrices can sometimes give faster insight into which variables are related rather than creating scatter plots.
-- **linear_regression.py:** Linear regression on the Boston Housing dataset.
-Includes data shuffling and normalization.
-Includes an implementation from scratch and Sklearn.
-- **logistic_regression.py:** Logistic regression on the wine dataset.
-Includes data shuffling and normalization.
-Includes an implementation from scratch and Sklearn.
-- **pca_logistic_regression.py:** Logistic regression with Principal Component Analysis (PCA) for dimensionality reduction on the wine dataset.
-Includes data shuffling and normalization.
-Includes an implementation from scratch and Sklearn.
-- **kmeans.py, kmediods.py, k_nearnest_neighbor.py, mean_shift.py, dbscan.py:** Different clustering methods applied to the iris dataset.
-Includes data shuffling and normalization.
-Includes an implementation from scratch and Sklearn.

 ## Information